pecheylauren02/mp4-travel-blog/README.md

 - Ensuring that the site is easy-to-navigate between posts
 - Ensuring that the users can easily write about and publish their own blog posts

+#### Agile Methodology

+Agile Methodology was used to help prioritize and organize tasks, writting the user stories and using Project Boards on Github.
+Template was created to help write User Stories and define Epics

+- Epics were written containing possible user stories and based on that the website was made.
+- User stories were created by looking at epics and through iterations the project was advancing.
+- Project Board is set to public.
+- Project Board was used to track progression of the task through the Todo, In progress and Done columns
+- Labels were added to sort the issues based on the importance.

 #### Target Audience

 - This travel blog is designed for users of any background or age, but will most likely gain more interest from those interested in travelling, learning more about other countries, or writing about their travels.